1. Writing a Subject Line That Gets Opened

 These are temporary and usually caused by greylisting, server rate-limiting, or a message that exceeds size limits.

 The Handle: Configure your automation to retry exactly twice over a 48-hour window.
 This handles temporary server issues without appearing to be spam.
+You registration system should handle this automatically for you.

 Pro Tip: If an address soft-bounces consistently, it often indicates an aggressive corporate firewall.
 In these cases, provide the guest with a personalized URL via SMS or a secondary channel so they can access their QR code without needing the email to land.